GhostKellz/ghostforge/README.md

 * 🔧 Drop-in replacement for `makepkg`
 * 📦 Backward-compatible with existing `PKGBUILD` files
-* 🛠️ `ghostpkg.toml` format for modern declarative packaging
+* 🛠️ `forge.toml` format for modern declarative packaging
 * ⚡ Written in pure Rust with zero runtime dependencies
 * 🔍 Linting and static validation of build metadata
 * 🔐 Optional signing and hash verification